-Operations have demonstrated consistent, reliable, robust operating characteristics with consistent volume reductions of up to 70:1 and weight reductions of up to 30:1 when processing depleted, mixed bed, ion exchange resins with over 99.8% of all radionuclides in the waste feed incorporated in the final solid residue product.
 Final reformed residue comprises a non-dispersible, granular solid suitable for long-term storage or direct burial in a qualified container.
-THORsm effectively converts hexavalent chromium to non-hazardous trivalent chromium and can convert nitrates to nitrogen with over 99 percent efficiency in a single pass.
+THORsm effectively converts hexavalent chromium to non-hazardous trivalent chromium and can convert nitrates, if present, to nitrogen with over 99 percent efficiency in a single pass.

-The paper provides an overview of the first 6 months of commercial operations processing radioactive ion exchange resins from commercial nuclear power plants.
+This paper provides an overview of the first full year of commercial operations processing radioactive ion exchange resins from commercial nuclear power plants.
 Process improvements and lessons learned will be discussed.
-Plans for new mixed waste and graphite steam reforming processing will be presented.